 In 1856, this Dallas Herald clips shows, Daggett was part of a group trying to procure fresh drinking water for the new town.

 Daggett used his influence as a former state legislator representing Fort Worth to help secure Fort Worth’s selection as county seat in 1856.
 This 1858 Texas State Gazette clip shows that Daggett was among city leaders working to get the town’s first courthouse built.
-These civic leaders promised the state that if the county seat were moved to Fort Worth, the citizens of Fort Worth would build a new courthouse at no expense to the county.
+These civic leaders promised the state that if the county seat were moved to Fort Worth from Birdville, the citizens of Fort Worth would build a new courthouse at no expense to the county.

 In 1857 Sam Houston was in town campaigning for governor.
 He spent the night with the Daggetts, who lived on a plantation whose house was located near where the convention center is today.
 The leg wound that Houston had received at the Battle of San Jacinto in 1836 had never healed and bothered him that night.
 Daggett washed and dressed Houston’s wound, using the silver wash basin of Houston’s old adversary of 1836: General Santa Anna.
 Daggett had confiscated the wash basin while chasing Santa Anna after the Battle of Buena Vista in the Mexican-American War.

 Daggett’s plantation covered much of what would become south downtown.

 In 1870, when Masons of Middleton Tate Johnson’s Fort Worth lodge moved his body from the state cemetery to the Johnson family cemetery in Arlington, Daggett was on the committee, along with William Paxton Burts and Joseph Christopher Terrell, that drafted a resolution honoring Johnson.
 Daggett had been a member of Fort Worth’s first Masonic lodge when it was chartered in 1855.